microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 Devices that support experimental `D3D_SHADER_MODEL_6_9` and experimental [`D3D12_WORK_GRAPHS_TIER_1_1`](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/WorkGraphs.md#d3d12_work_graphs_tier) are required to support these features as part of graphics nodes in work graphs.

-## Testing

-> TBD

-> * How will correct codegen for DXIL/SPIRV be tested?
-> * How will the diagnostics be tested?
-> * How will validation errors be tested?
-> * How will validation of new DXIL elements be tested?
-> * How will the execution results be tested?

-## Alternatives considered (Optional)

-> TBD:

-> If alternative solutions were considered, please provide a brief overview.
-This section can also be populated based on conversations that occur during reviewing.
-Having these solutions and why they were rejected documented may save trouble from those who might want to suggest feedback or additional features that might build on this on.
-Even variations on the chosen solution can be intresting.

 ## Open Questions

 - Should vanilla mesh shaders be supported, or only mesh nodes?

-## Acknowledgments (Optional)

-> TBD:

-> Take a moment to acknowledge the contributions of people other than the author and sponsor.